JohannesOvergaard/Bachelor/Interviews/Saffet_Interview.md

 Launguage is a big barrier still, he mention an bad experience he had with a doctor

-He have not thougt about insurence but it could be relevant for the app
+He have not thougt about insurance but it could be relevant for the app

 #### The app